Las Salinas Grandes: A Scenic Day Trip

-Located in the provinces of Salta and Jujuy in northwestern Argentina, Salinas Grandes are a vast white dessert that stretches for more than 200 square kilometers into the horizon.
-Stunning and spectacular, the Salinas Grandes are the third largest salt flat in the world and the largest in Argentina.
+Located in the provinces of Salta and Jujuy in northwestern Argentina, Salinas Grandes is a vast white desert that stretches for more than 200 square kilometers into the horizon.
+Stunning and spectacular, the Salinas Grandes is the third largest salt flat in the world and the largest in Argentina.

 This immense and expansive desert was once Lago Salinas Grandes, a lake that evaporated in the Holocene due to its location some 3350 meters above sea level.
 Today, this half-meter thick crust of salt dazzles visitors thanks to its seemingly never-ending enormity and its blinding contrast between the brilliant blue sky and the glowing white crust.